Sandbird/Dayz.Epoch.1062.3d.Editor.Hive.Mission/README.md

 - I've included a simple Fireworks script i made a while back only this time i used some better effects taken from [aliascartoons](http://www.armaholic.com/page.php?id=30846&highlight=FIREWORKS) work.
 Just add a 'SMAW_HEDP' into your inventory and right click on it to test it out.
 Here is how the old script used to look like [Fireworks](https://youtu.be/jEo_BCMxpcw).
 - Also you'll find a little 'hat script' in the files, just right click a 'IRStrobe' item to add a hat to your player.
 - Both script were written inside the editor using the mission file above...just a small example to show you how easy it is to write code there.
 - The @extDB folder contains a folder called ***debug_files***.
 These .dlls (when replaced the ones provided) activate a more detailed log file (found under ***arma 2 operation arrowhead\logs*** folder).
 It will show ALL MySQL queries going in/out of the database.
-Very useful you you are running any custom SQL queries and the RTP log file isnt enough.
+Very useful if you are running any custom SQL queries and the RTP log file isnt enough.

 ## Final Notes